-6.3 Security levels
+6.3.2 Software security levels

-Data are protected with password in the flow computer.
+If the hardware write lick is open the data are still protected with password in the flow computer.

 There are three security levels.
 Each of them has its own password.
 Depending on the security level the operator logged in he/she has the right to modify different groups of parameters.